Estate Planning in Canada (2025)

+If you don’t plan carefully, your estate can be taxed away.
+There can be many tax liabilities triggered by your passing, and solutions should be arranged in advance.
 As challenging as discussions around estate plans may be, having them can help ensure your objectives, assets and beneficiaries are taken care of.
+Estate planning helps ensure your wishes are carried out and is an effective way to benefit your heirs.
 When you’re creating an estate plan, you need to think about the future as it relates to your assets.
 An up-to-date estate plan can help reduce estate taxes and expenses, simplify the transition of assets, and ensure your loved ones are secure in their financial future after you’re gone.
 Estate plans can help protect your family from having to make difficult choices about your estate when they are grieving.
 An estate plan goes beyond just a will, because it considers various other aspects, like appointing executors, guardians for minor children, creating a power of attorney, and more.

 Do You Need a Lawyer to Make a Will in Canada?